ndp/ts-playground/src/ts-envs/README.md

 - In Typescript, variables are of the specified type
 - Variable name are automatically converted to uppercase before extraction from `process.env`.
 For example, `envs.hostname` will grab the value of `process.env.HOSTNAME`.
 Javascript code does not need to have bulky upper-cased strings uglifying the code (although you are free to use uppercase if you prefer).
 - If the variable is not required and missing, the default value will be returned.
-- If the variable is required and missing, or of the wrong type, an exception will be thrown.
-With manual code, these cases go undetected.
+- If the variable is required and missing, or of the wrong type, and there was no previous validation, an exception will be thrown.
+With manual access to `process.env`, these cases go undetected.

+## Additional Tweaks

-The `envs` object also has additional features:
+The one function, `configure`, above, is all the API that is needed to access your validated, typed environment variables!
+If you want to dig deeper, the `envs` object has additional features:

 ### `envsValid(): boolean`

-It is valuable to detect and notify the programmer that not all the configured variables are present.
-It's even better to do so early in the run cycle, so the app doesn't fail deep inside.
-Note: `configure` above does _not_ perform check variables, and instead you must call `envsValid()`.
+It is valuable to detect a misconfigured environment and notify the programmer, and it's even better to do so early in the run cycle.
+To this aim, `configure` does this validation when it is called.
+If you want to do validation elsewhere, or in more detail, this default can be suppressed and validation done manually:

+1. Turn off the default validation by passing `{ validate: false }` as a second parameter to `configure`.

+2. Do your own manual validation by calling `envs.envsValid()`.
 This method returns `true` if the all the variables are set, and false if not.
 Typical usage:
 ```ts
 if (!envs.envsValid())
   process.exit(1)
 ```
-As a side effect, if there is a problem, it outputs to the `console` an easy-to-understand error message:
+As a side effect, if there is a problem, `envsValid` outputs to the `console` an easy-to-understand error message:
 ```
 Environmental variable errors!
 Missing environment variable "DB_URL"